stefanvictora/hue-scheduler/README.md

 If you don't want to use light or group names in your configuration file, you can lookup their respective IDs by sending a GET request to either the `/api/<username>/lights` or `/api/<username>/groups` endpoint of your Philips Hue Bridge.

-### Why Does Hue Scheduler Confirm Requests?

-In short, to fully support dumb wall switches that physically turn off your lights.
-In such cases the bridge might take up to two minutes to update a lights reachable status.
-If you would now turn off a light around the time a state change is scheduled, the update will be missed by the light because the bridge will report the light as still reachable, and therefore Hue Scheduler will not retry to set the state.

-If you don't use dumb wall switches, or would like to set the confirmation behavior manually for each affected lights, you can configure the default behavior via the `--confirm-*` command line arguments and the `confirm` state property.

 ### How Does Hue Scheduler Check If a Group Is Reachable?

 Since the Hue API does not return the reachability state for a group, Hue Scheduler simply checks the first light of a group for its reachability state and uses that result for the whole group.
 This might result in false results and is a current limitation of Hue Scheduler.